This Is the Average Wedding Guest List Size in the U.S.

 Determining your guest list is one of the most—if not the most—important tasks on your wedding planning checklist.
 The size of your guest list will affect your venue, budget and so many other aspects of your wedding.
 As you create yours, you may be wondering what the average wedding size in the US is (and how yours compares).
 Good news: We've got the answer for you.

-If you're wondering how you'll possibly decide what size wedding you'll have with so many viable options, consider where you live.
-According to our study, guest list size varies by region.
-For example, weddings in West North Central states (aka Minnesota, the Dakotas and Nebraska) typically have the largest guest lists with an average of 174 guests, while weddings taking place in the Mountain states (think Arizona, Colorado and Montana) have the smallest weddings, with an average of 118 guests per event.
+If you're wondering how you'll decide what size wedding you'll have with so many viable options, consider where you live.
+According to our study, guest list size varies by state.
+For example, events in cities like Chicago and New York City have an average wedding guest size of 146.
+Weddings sizes in Miami tend to be smaller, though, with an average guest list count of 112.

-If you're still unsure of how many guests to invite to your wedding, you can also look to one rather important vendor for guidance.
-Venues almost always have a maximum number of people they can safely accommodate.
+If you're still debating your guest list size, there's one particular vendor who will help you decide: Venues have a maximum number of people they can safely accommodate.
 If you're dreaming of a sunny vineyard ceremony, you might not be able to invite every single person you know.
 However, if you're looking at a big hotel venue or a field out in nature, you may be able to open up the guest list.

 Before you begin putting your wedding guest list together, be sure to sit down with all of the decision makers (read: people contributing to the wedding) and get on the same page.
 By having the talk early on, you can avoid any snafus or hurt feelings later on.
 And if you need help navigating those conversations, consider working with a professional wedding planner.
 These pros have years of expertise under their belts and can act as a mediator during tricky conversations.